Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/concerns/_index.md

 ## Availability
 The solutions need to be available 24/7.

-**Requirement:** The solution should be build to support 99% availablity in the pilot period and higher when pilot period is over (will be further specificed in 2020)
+**Requirement:** The architecture itself needs to be able to support high availability.
+It can't require reqular downtime or other maintainence that makes it not available.